WSU-CPTS-223/pa3-inventory-management-SURAKANTISRISHANTHREDDY/README.md

 A C++ inventory system for searching Amazon products using custom data structures.

 ## Features

--find <UNIQUE I.D.>        - FINDS THE PRODUCT GIVEN THE UNIQUE I.D.
+- find <UNIQUE I.D.>        - FINDS THE PRODUCT GIVEN THE UNIQUE I.D.
--listInventory <CATEGORY>  - LISTS ALL THE PRODUCTS IN THE CATEGORY -help                      - TAKES TO THE HELP PAGE -exit                      - TO EXIT THE APPLICATION
+- listInventory <CATEGORY>  - LISTS ALL THE PRODUCTS IN THE CATEGORY
+- help                      - TAKES TO THE HELP PAGE
+- exit                      - TO EXIT THE APPLICATION

 ## Commands
--find
--listInventory
--help
--exit
+- find
+- listInventory
+- help
+- exit

 ## Data Structures
 - **HashTable** - Template based with separate chaining and automatic rehashing